 Once we have the car prepared on the hoist with the wheels off, we begin the brake system flush by removing the present fluid from the master cylinder.
 We then replace it with fresh new, quality brake fluid of the correct type.
 Following this, the brakes are 'bled' and the clean fluid flushes through the system, completely replacing the old.
 We will also check over the rest of the brake system for any signs of damage or wear that needs attention and advise you if necessary.

 A brake fluid flush can be done as part of a scheduled service – but sometimes we might advise you need one outside of a regular schedule if we feel it's necessary.
 We are always happy to discuss the reasons why with you.

 Old brake fluid can still look clean – that doesn't mean it's not dangerous.
 When water has absorbed into the brake fluid, it might not be evident, but it still increases the chance it can boil.
 Boiling fluid can cause loss of braking pressure or even sudden and unexpected brake failure.
 A visual inspection won't necessarily highlight if there is dangerous amounts of water in your brake fluid, only a professional boiling point test can tell you this.

 The standard recommendation is every two years, but your vehicles manufacturer log book may have a different schedule set out – however these are guidelines and so it is important to check the condition of your brake fluid on a regular basis.

 When it comes to Brake Safety - We Don’t stop – So you do when you need to.

-At Pacific Garage we offer a full 65 point safety check, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
-This safety report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.
+At Pacific Garage we offer a 65 Point Vehicle Inspection report, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
+This Vehicle Inspection lets you know if there is immediate or future need for repairs to your vehicle allowing you to budget in advance.